Frequently Asked Questions

 No, there is no special preparation required beforehand unless you are taking blood thinning medication.

-It is important to let the team at The OrthoBiologics Clinic know if you have had a recent steroid-based injection within the last 6 weeks or using regular steroids for any other condition as the anti-inflammatory effect of the steroid will reduce the effectiveness of the PRP.
+It is important to let the team at The OrthoBiologics Clinic know if you have had a recent steroid-based injection within the last 6 weeks or using regular steroids for any other condition as the anti-inflammatory effect of the steroid will reduce the effectiveness of the PRP therapy.

 Although the treatments are very safe, these treatments may not be suitable for patients who are taking anticoagulants (blood thinning drugs) or regular steroids such as prednisolone or hydrocortisone or immunosupressants.